-The following pie charts show the split of the portfolio valuation as at 31 December 2022 by: sector; stage of investment; and number of employees.
+The following pie charts show the split of the portfolio valuation on 31 March 2022 by: sector; stage of investment; and number of employees.
 This is a useful way of assessing how the Company and its portfolio is diversified across sector, portfolio companies' maturity measured by revenues and their size measured by the number of people employed.
-As the Company continues to invest in software and other technology companies, FinTech (which is technology specifically applicable to financial services companies) becomes a more prominent investment sector, and therefore is included as a subsector below.
-Details of the principal investments made by the Company are shown in the Portfolio of investments on pages 27 and 28.
+As the Company continues to invest in software and other technology companies, FinTech (which is technology specifically applicable to financial services companies) is included as a subsector below due to its prominence.
+Details of the principal investments made by the Company are shown in the Portfolio of investments on pages 25 and 26.

-Investment portfolio by sector
+Split of investment portfolio by sector